markmoxon/elite-source-code-bbc-master/README.md

 make encrypt verify variant=compact
 ```

-This will produce a file called `elite-master-compact.ssd` in the `5-compiled-game-discs` folder that contains the Master Compact release.
+This will produce a file called `elite-master-compact.ssd` in the `5-compiled-game-discs` folder that contains the Master Compact variant.

 The verification checksums for this version are as follows: